-In the UK, the term ethnic rhinoplasty refers to nose reshaping procedures in non-caucasian patients and therefore encompasses a wide range of ethnicities from Asian, Middle Eastern, Afro-Carribbean and Mediterranean.
+In the UK, the term ethnic rhinoplasty refers to nose reshaping procedures in non-Caucasian patients and, therefore, encompasses a wide range of ethnicities from Asian, Middle Eastern, Afro-Caribbean and Mediterranean.
 Ethnic rhinoplasties are common in a multicultural city such as London, and make up 30-40% of rhinoplasty procedures in Mr Townley’s practice.

 Why is ethnic rhinoplasty different to standard rhinoplasty procedures?

-Although the basic skills required are the same for all kinds of rhinoplasty, including ethnic rhinoplasty, the goals are different between different ethnicities and from one individual to the next.
+Although the basic skills required are the same for all kinds of rhinoplasty surgery, including ethnic rhinoplasty, the goals are different between different ethnicities and from one individual to the next.

 What are the different kinds of rhinoplasty procedure?

 Each patient presents with a combination of particular features that need to be analysed to help determine the best surgical plan.
 These features may include thicker skin type, dorsal bumps, wide nostrils, flat bridges, softer tip cartilages, distinctive tip shape – many of which are common in Caucasian rhinoplasty surgery too.

 Ethnic rhinoplasty surgeons should have a great appreciation and understanding of nasal anatomy is required to analyse the different ethnic-specific anatomical features, and work accurately with the unique characteristics.

 The surgery is performed under a general anaesthetic and typically lasts one and a half to three hours.
 In most cases, an open approach (involving a small incision under the tip) is best as it enables the most accurate manipulation of the structure of the nose.